RedHatOfficial/ose-pivproxy/README.md

 ### Configure Master(s) to use PIV Proxy

 The following identitiy provider needs to be added to the OCP master configuration.
-On each of the master nodes edit `/etc/origin/master/master-config.yaml` and add the following yaml to the `identityProviders` block as shown.
+On each of the master nodes edit `/etc/origin/master/master-config.yaml` and add the following yaml to the `identityProviders` block as shown. **You should back up your `master-config.yaml` file before proceeding.**

 ```yaml
 identityProviders: